-- 1. The minimum front lot line length or the minimum lot width at the front lot line shall be 35 feet. - 2.
-The average minimum lot width shall be 50 feet. - 3.
-The average minimum lot depth shall not be less than 90 feet. - 4.
-The minimum yard dimensions or minimum building setback area from the lot line shall be: - a.
-For a front yard, 12 feet minimum and 20 feet maximum to the structure, except that a porch, patio, or pedestrian amenity may be six feet from the front property line. - b.
-For an interior side yard, seven and one half feet. - c.
-For a side yard abutting a street, 12 feet. - d.
+1. The minimum front lot line length or the minimum lot width at the front lot line shall be 35 feet.

+3. The average minimum lot depth shall not be less than 90 feet.

+4. The minimum yard dimensions or minimum building setback area from the lot line shall be:

+a.
+For a front yard, 12 feet minimum and 20 feet maximum to the structure, except that a porch, patio, or pedestrian amenity may be six feet from the front property line.

+c.
+For a side yard abutting a street, 12 feet.

+d.
 For a rear yard, 20 feet.
-However, where the use abuts a residential district, the setback distance required in the residential district shall apply, and within the setback area a buffer of at least 10 feet of landscaping in addition to a fence is required. - 5.
-The maximum building height shall be two stories above grade, or 35 feet, whichever is less. - 6.
-Maximum building size for all floors shall not exceed 6,000 square feet above grade excluding porches. - 7.
-The maximum building floor area ratio shall be 0.4, except that the ground floor of the building shall not exceed 5,000 square feet.
-Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the property.
-That 30 percent shall be based upon the entire property including Type I and II-lands.
-Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC. - 8.
-The minimum lot size shall be 4,500 square feet and the maximum lot size shall be 10,000 square feet, unless defined as an existing lot of record. - B. Design standards.
+However, where the use abuts a residential district, the setback distancerequired in the residential district shall apply, and within the setback area a buffer of at least 10 feet of landscaping in addition to a fence is required.

+5. The maximum building height shall be two stories above grade, or 35 feet, whichever is less.

+6. Maximum building size for all floors shall not exceed 6,000 square feet above grade excluding porches.

+7. The maximum building floor area ratio shall be 0.4, except that the ground floor of the building shall not exceed 5,000 square feet.
+Type I and II lands shall not be counted toward lot area when determining allowable-floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the property.
+That 30 percent shall be based upon the entire property including Type I and II lands.
+Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC.

+8. The minimum lot size shall be 4,500 square feet and the maximum lot size shall be 10,000 square feet, unless defined as an existing lot of record.

+B. Design standards.
 All uses in the mixed-use zone shall comply with the provisions of Chapter 55 CDC, except for CDC 55.100(B)(7)(a), (b), (c), (h), (i), and (j).
 Further, single-family and duplex residential uses shall also comply with the Class I design review standards.
-In addition, the design standards described below apply to all uses. - 1.
-Residential-style building with single story porch on the front, and on the side where it abuts a street. - 2.
-New sidewalk construction shall be allowed to match the historical sidewalk standards in this zone. - 3.
-Off-street parking shall be behind, under, or on the side of building. - 4.
-Garages shall not extend any closer to the street than the street-facing facade of the house. - 5.
-There shall be no illuminated outdoor advertising on accessory buildings, equipment, or vending machines - 6.
-These design standards, subsections (B)(1) through (5) of this section, shall not apply to public facilities such as reservoirs, water towers, treatment plants, fire stations, pump stations, power transmission facilities, etc. It is recognized that many of these facilities, due to their functional requirements, cannot readily be configured to meet these design standards.
-However, attempts shall be made to make the design sympathetic to
+In addition, the design standards described below apply to all uses.

+1. Residential-style building with single story porch on the front, and on the side where it abuts a street.

+2. New sidewalk construction shall be allowed to match the historical sidewalk standards in this zone.

+- 3. Off-street parking shall be behind, under, or on the side of building. - 4.
+Garages shall not extend any closer to the street than the street-facing facade of the house.

+5. There shall be no illuminated outdoor advertising on accessory buildings, equipment, or vending machines

+6. These design standards, subsections (B)(1) through (5) of this section, shall not apply to public facilities such as reservoirs, water towers, treatment plants, fire stations, pump stations, power transmission facilities, etc. It is recognized that many of these facilities, due to their functional requirements, cannot readily be configured to meet these design standards.
+However, attempts shall be made to make the design sympathetic to surrounding properties through compatible architecture, enhanced landscaping, setbacks, buffers, and other reasonable means.
+(Ord.
+1515, 2005; Ord.
+1547, 2007; Ord.
+1565, 2008; Ord.
+1675 § 50, 2018)

-West Linn Community Development Code 59.070 DIMENSIONAL REQUIREMENTS, USES PERMITTED OUTRIGHT AND USES PERMITTED
+West Linn Community Development Code 59.070 DIMENSIONAL REQUIREMENTS, USES PERMITTED OUTRIGHT AND USES PERMITTED UNDER PRESCRIBED CONDITIONS